Home Warranty Regional Differences: Coverage & Costs by State

 See what plans you qualify for in less than 2 minutes

-In this guide, we break down home warranty regional differences across all four major US regions, explain how climate-specific needs should influence your coverage choices, and help you understand the regulatory landscape so you can choose a provider that's both licensed and financially sound in your state.
+In this guide, we break down home warranty regional differences across all four major US regions, explain how climate-specific needs (including the EPA's 2026 A2L refrigerant transition) should influence your coverage choices, and help you understand the regulatory landscape so you can choose a provider that's both licensed and financially sound in your state.

 Key Pinch Points

-• Southern states should prioritize HVAC coverage; Northern states should prioritize heating systems
+• Southern states need high HVAC caps; Northern states need heating coverage

-• Alaska and Hawaii are the most commonly excluded states by national providers
+• Alaska and Hawaii are the most commonly excluded states in 2026

 Trusted by Thousands